V (Photo Credit: Pexels)

-6) Can I take the car to my mechanic?
+6) Should I take my car to a car evaluation centre?

 (Photo Credit: ITE Singapore)

-What others questions should you be asking before buying a used car?
+What other questions should you be asking before buying a used car?
 Let us know in the comments below.

 Looking to buy a used car?
 Check out our used car listings to find your next dream car.
 Sold by direct owners, our friendly agents will assist you with transfer paperwork, car loans, and insurance.
 Buying a used car has never been this easy!